CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Create any Users (Resources, Groups or Shared Drives) that do not exist within the Google Workspace domain.

-Change Conditions: When enabled, any items that do not exist will be created prior to migration.
+Change Conditions: When enabled any items that do not exist will be created prior to migration.
 Note: First Name, Last Name and Password is required to create users.

 ### Change Password On Login <a name="chapasslog"></a>
 {: .no_toc }